DLR-FT/a653rs-router/README.md

 provided.
 Both apex-linux and this repo provide loggers that are targeted for use with specific hypervisors:

-- `apex_rs_linux::partition::ApexLogger`: Logs message to the health manager of apex-linux, which will print them to the standard output, together with the output of the hypervisor and the output of the other partitions.
+`apex_rs_linux::partition::ApexLogger` logs message to the health manager of apex-linux, which will print them to the standard output, together with the output of the hypervisor and the output of the other partitions.

-- `coraz7::XalLogger`: Logs messages to the XNG console using XalPutChar.
+`coraz7::XalLogger` logs messages to the XNG console using XalPutChar.
 Using this logger requires that the XAL is linked into the final partition image in addition LithOS.